fer-rum/fer-rum.github.io/_posts/2017-11-06-on_error_handling.markdown

 Different handling strategies have evolved along with the programming languages.
 Four of these strategies seem to be prevalent and can appear either isolated, combined or wrapped and masked as something else.

-1. **Using Global Variables for Error Indication**
+1. **Using global variables for error indication**
 A special globally visible variable is reserved and the currently executing function uses it to indicate a problem.
-A good example for this approach would be the *errno* variable(contained in *error.h*) that can be found in *C*.
+A good example for this approach would be the *errno* variable(defined in *error.h*) that can be found in *C*.
 (Since *C11* it is no longer global, but thread-local.)

-2. **Return them as Part of the Function Call**
+2. **Return them as part of the function call**
-An alternative would be to return the error code directly as a result of the function call or employ [output parameters](https://en.wikipedia.org/wiki/Parameter_(computer_programming)#Output_parameter), if the language permits.
+Error codes can be returned either directly as a result of the function call or using [output parameters](https://en.wikipedia.org/wiki/Parameter_(computer_programming)#Output_parameter), if the language permits.

-3. **Throw an Exception**
+3. **Throw an exception**
 At some point in the past, the concept of *exceptions* became fashionable.
 People started to cram it in every language they could think of, whether the basic concepts of the language supported such modifications or not.
 It took developers a few decades to figure out that this holy grail was probably a cup of mercury as well.
-The main problem here is that these Exceptions mess with the control flow of the application, which is fundamentally the same thing for which *goto* was shunned until it became nearly extinct (apart from a few niches where it is still relevant).
+The main problem here is that these Exceptions mess with the control flow of the application by making it non-obvious, which is fundamentally the same thing for which *goto* was shunned until it became nearly extinct (apart from a few niches where it is still relevant).

-4. **Handle them as Types on their own**
+4. **Handle them as types on their own**
 The basic idea in this concept is that errors are objects like everything else in OOP-world.
 This way, the errors stop being something special and become a more normal piece of the everyday programming live.
 Or do they?
 Especially in combination with a language with a solid type concept, this can be rather promising.